Project Management Process vs. Project Management Lifecycle vs. Project Management Methodology

 There are definite synergies between the two project management processes – PMBOK® and PRINCE2®.
 PMBOK® provides structure, depth, and techniques which are adaptable to all project situations.
-PRINCE2® provides complimentary techniques and project guidance in areas of Organization (such as establishing “Project Board” governance), Product-Based Planning (a focus on the product produced), Product Descriptions, Quality Review, Configuration Management, Change Control, and Work Packages (definition, review, and approval processes).
+While PRINCE2® provides complimentary techniques and project guidance in areas of Organization (such as establishing “Project Board” governance), Product-Based Planning (a focus on the product produced), Product Descriptions, Quality Review, Configuration Management, Change Control, and Work Packages (definition, review, and approval processes).

 The basis of solid Project Quality Management is the discipline of your project management process and the rigor with which you apply it, as the Project Manager.
-Next, you as the PM must comply with your organization’s (or your customer’s) quality policies and procedures.
+Always remember, you as the PM must comply with your organization’s (or your customer’s) quality policies and procedures.

 (I will address the above topics in more detail throughout this web site, as we continue to define project management.)